HankiGreed/blogchain/content/post/Flash-Loans-Flashier-Attacks.md

 > The following explanations are superficial, If you need exact details, read the paper or disclosures by bZx.

-This attack involved pumping an exchange with enormous amount of one currency, borrowing the other, Which will lead to an imbalance of the prices
+This attack involved pumping an exchange with enormous amount of one currency, borrowing the other, Which will lead to an imbalance of the prices.
+The table below shows each of the transactions that the attacker made, With the `Assets` column showing the amount of cryptocurrency that the attacker currently has and the `Steps` are each an action that the attacker made .(He starts at zero.)

 |Steps| Assets|
 |------|--|